-PROBLEM POSSIBLE CAUSE(S) POSSIBLE ACTION(S) Burner won't run at all and green power light is NOT ON Circuit breaker / main switch open Fuse / breaker blown Burner cable is damaged or not plugged in properly.
-Close circuit breaker / switch.
-Electrician should check out electrical system Check burner cable.
-Burner won't run at all and green power light is ON Oil primary control has shut down on safety reset.
-Wall thermostat is not operating Follow the directions in Section 7 to reset the oil primary control.
-Check the wall thermostat and thermostat cable. heater block is not heating up F-120 proving switch has not closed.
-3. Feel the heater block; it should be at least 120 °F. If the heater block is NOT HOT: (a) wait 15 minutes for the heater block to heat up and re-check, and (b) check the block heater thermostat and block heater element.
-Refer to the wiring diagram and ladder schematic in appendix B. 4.
-If the block is HOT: (a) check the red wire going to the F-120 proving switch in slot #13, of the terminal block for power. refer to the wiring diagram and ladder schematic in Appendix B to troubleshoot the circuit that provides power to the proving switch. (b) if there is power at #13 going to the proving switch check for power at the red wire in slot #4 on the terminal block.
-If there is NO power at #4, replace the F-120 5.
-Oil primary control terminals are not wired correctly proving switch.
-5. Check the oil primary control: (a) Check that the "F" terminals are NOT jumped. (b) check that the two yellow cad cell wires are connected to the "F" terminals. (c) Check that the two thermostat wires are connected to the "T" 6.
-Oil primary control is damaged. terminals.
-6. Replace oil primary control: (a) Check voltage - it must be 115 7.
-The L290 or L-290 limit switches have opened. volts.
+PROBLEM POSSIBLE CAUSE(S) POSSIBLE ACTION(S) Burner won't run at all and Green power light is NOT ON.
+Circuit breaker/main switch open.
+Fuse/breaker blown.
+Burner cable is damaged or not plugged in properly.
+Close circuit breaker/switch.
+Electrician should check out electrical system.
+Check burner cable.
+Burner won't run at all and Green power light is ON.
+Oil primary control has shut down on safety reset.
+Wall thermostat is not operating.
+Follow the directions in Section 7 to reset the oil primary control.
+Check the wall thermostat and thermostat cable.
+4. F-120 proving switch has not closed.
+Feel the back of the burner; it should be 140 degrees F. If the heater block is NOT HOT: (a) Wait 15 minutes for the heater block to heat up and re-check the back of the burner, and (b) Check the block heater thermostat and block heater element.
+Refer to the wiring diagram and ladder schematic in Appendix B. If the block is HOT: (a) Check the red wire at the F-120 proving switch for power.
+If there is NO power at the red wire, refer to the wiring diagram and ladder schematic in Appendix B to troubleshoot the circuit that provides power to the proving switch. (b) If there is power at the red wire at the proving switch, check for power at the black wire.
+If there is NO power at the black wire, replace the F-120 proving switch.
+5. Oil primary control terminals are not wired correctly. switch.
+5. Check the oil primary control: (a) Check that the "F" terminals are NOT jumped. (b) Check that the two yellow cad cell wires are connected to the "F" terminals. (c) Check that the two thermostat wires are connected to the "T" terminals.
+6. Oil primary control is damaged.
+6. Replace oil primary control: (a) Check voltage - it must be 115 volts.
+7. The L-200 or L-290 limit switches have opened.
 7. Test the switch for power.
 Note that power should be indicated on both sides of the switch.
-See section 7.
+See Section 7.